(1) The purpose of this section is to establish a uniform process for purveyors to:

 (c) Establish eligibility for funding under chapter 246-296

 (2) Purveyors of the following categories of community public water systems shall submit a water system plan for review and approval by the department:

-(a) Systems having one thousand or more services;
+(a) Systems serving one thousand or more service connections;

 (b) Systems required to develop water system plans under the Public Water System Coordination Act of 1977 (chapter 70.116

-(c) Any system experiencing problems related to planning, operation, and/or management as determined by the department;
+(c) Any system experiencing problems related to system capacity, as determined by the department;

 (d) All new systems;